Medicare Advantage vs. Medigap

 Pros of Medicare Advantage

 If dental or vision coverage is important to you, you might choose Medicare Advantage because Medigap doesn’t help with these services.
-Medicare Advantage may also be better for you if you are flexible on which doctors you are willing to see, since you will have to use in-network health care providers to cut out-of-pocket costs.
+Medicare Advantage may also be better for you if you are flexible on which doctors you are willing to see, as you will have to use in-network health care providers to cut out-of-pocket costs.

 Cons of Medicare Advantage

 One of the biggest disadvantages of a Medicare Advantage plan is that it limits your choice of doctors, hospitals and other health care providers.
-Medicare Advantage plans rely on health care provider networks — if you go to a doctor or other provider not in your network, you typically have to pay more of the cost.
+Medicare Advantage plans rely on health care provider networks.
+If you go to a doctor or other provider not in your network, you typically have to pay more of the cost.

 While Original Medicare is the same across the United States, Medicare Advantage plans may only cover your health care in a specific area.
 If you move to a new state, you may have to replace your plan.